DevOps UAT / Security Scanner /

 Different syntax.
 Different outputs.
 Different installation processes.
 And if you want to scan a Docker image too?
 More commands with completely different formats.

-So I did what any rational developer does when faced with repetitive bullshit: I automated it away.
+So I did what any rational developer does when faced with repetitive tasks: I automated it away.

-I was sitting there one evening, probably procrastinating on actual work, when I had to run security scans on a bunch of infrastructure files.
+I was working on infrastructure files one evening when I had to run security scans on multiple file types.
 Same tedious process:

 1. Remember which tool scans which file type